Stonehill scandal: Legacy

-Though Stonehill may have lost possession of his 50 million dollar empire which included at least 18 known companies, some of the effects of his ventures include the casinos and establishments along Pasay City, which takes a huge section of what is called Bay City attached to Manila and facing Manila Bay.
+Although Stonehill may have lost possession of his 50 million dollar empire, which included at least 18 known companies, some of the effects of his ventures include the casinos and establishments along Pasay City, which takes a huge section of what is called Bay City attached to Manila and facing Manila Bay.
 This reclamation area started out of ventures that were initially planned by Stonehill.
 As of the present, the highway along Bay City that directly faces Manila Bay has been renamed to José W. Diokno Boulevard, which is parallel to Macapagal Boulevard.
 Both serve as the main avenues in this reclamation area.